 Are you interested in taking a year out of your studies to work on your own business?
-The ‘Year in Enterprise’ programme includes business advice, office space and £5,000 living costs allowance*.
+The ‘Year in Enterprise’ programme includes business advice, office space in the prestigious new Nexus building and £5,000 living costs allowance.

-The University of Leeds, through the Centre for Enterprise and Entrepreneurship Studies, is offering four places to on a ‘Year in Enterprise’ academic year 17/18 for those second year students who have a workable business plan and wish to spend their third year developing their business.
-The year would begin late August/Early September and last for 12 months.
+The University of Leeds, through the Centre for Enterprise and Entrepreneurship Studies, is offering four places on a ‘Year in Enterprise’ during the academic year 19/20 for those second year students who have a workable business plan and wish to spend their third year developing their business.
+The Year in Enterprise would begin late August/Early September 2019.
 The year works in the same way as a work placement year, and you would return to complete your degree.

 In addition to the usual support offered to students on an industrial placement, you would receive the following: